 If a Human Interest award or section is offered:

-When Human Interest is specified, those images depict a person or persons in an interactive, emotional or unusual situation, excluding sports action.
+When Human Interest is specified, those photos depict a person or persons in an interactive, emotional or unusual situation, excluding sports action.

 This website is hosted by Visual Pursuits, a service provided by Software Pursuits, Inc.